 2 minutes walk from Galleria Vittorio Emanuele II

-For dinner, we’ll stay right here in Centro Storico.
+Let’s finish the first of our 2 days in Milan with a hearty dinner in Centro Storico.
 In fact, all you have to do is take an elevator up the 7th floor of Rinascente Milan in Piazza Duomo.

 Obicà Mozzarella Bar is an Italian restaurant specializing, you guessed it, in mozzarella.
 They serve the freshest Mozzarella di Bufala Campana DOP and classic Italian dishes prepared with it: from crostini to pasta to pizza.
 Best of all, though, is the view of Duomo from their terrace.